 CyberGhost prides itself in its user-friendly app, reliability, and keeping your data private.
 Upon launch, you are given the option to choose from six different configuration profiles, including “Surf Anonymously”, “Unblock Streaming”, “Torrent Anonymously”, and “Choose My VPN Server”.
 Each one of these profiles are then customizable with toggles, which exchange features for some performance.
 These toggles include options like “block ads”, “block online tracking”, “extra speed”, and more.

-With a large server of 2,700+ in 60 countries, CyberGhost guarantees a quick and reliable connection.
-Unlimited bandwidth and no speed caps come as default features, and you are free to connect up to five devices!
+With a large server of 5,900 servers in 90 countries, CyberGhost guarantees a quick and reliable connection.
+Unlimited bandwidth and no speed caps come as default features, and you are free to connect up to five devices.
 CyberGhost is compatible with Windows, Mac OS, iOS, Android, Linux and Chrome OS.

 - P2P allowed on any server except in US and Russia